Lantah/Gravity/INSTALL.md

 ### Ubuntu

 #### Ubuntu 20.04
-You can install the [test toolchain](#adding-the-test-toolchain) to build and run gramr with the latest version of the llvm toolchain.
+You can install the [test toolchain](#adding-the-test-toolchain) to build and run gravity with the latest version of the llvm toolchain.

 Alternatively, if you want to just depend on stock Ubuntu, you will have to build with clang *and* have use `libc++` instead of `libstdc++` when compiling.